ToMe25/PutenAuswertung/docs/markdown/arguments.md

 Values for long options also apply to short options.

 Options:
  -d, --debug                 Enables additional log output about issues and the current program state.
                              Useful for debugging issues, but likely not useful for the average user.
                              Verbose and debug are aliases of each other.
  -v, --verbose               Enables additional log output about issues and the current program state.
                              Useful for debugging issues, but likely not useful for the average user.
                              Verbose and debug are aliases of each other.
  -s, --silent                Disables all log output from this program.
                              This includes both the standard out/err(shown in your terminal) as well as log files.
-                            The only thing currently not included in this is the help text from --help.
+                             The help text and version info still get written.
  -h, --help                  Prints this help text and exits.
                              Gets written even with --silent.
+ -V, --version               Prints version info about this program and exits.
+                             Gets written even with --silent.
  -D, --docs [DIRECTORY]      Extracts this programs documentation from the jar, then exits.
                              Puts the documentation in the specified directory, if any.
                              If none is specified, puts it in the current directory.
- -a, --antenna-data <FILE>  Sets the file this program should read antenna data records from.
+ -a, --antenna-data, <FILE>  Sets the file this program should read antenna data records from.
+     --antennadata <FILE>
  -t, --turkeys <FILE>        Sets the file to read the turkey to transponder mappings from.
- -z, --zones <FILE>         Sets the file to read zone to antenna mappings from.
+ -z, --zones, <FILE>         Sets the file to read zone to antenna mappings from.
+     --areas <FILE>
  -T, --totals <FILE>         Sets the file to write the total zone times to.
  -S, --stays <FILE>          Sets the file to write the individual zone stays to.
- -l, --log-file [FILE]      Sets the file to write the logging messages to.
+ -l, --log-file, [FILE]      Sets the file to write the logging messages to.
-                            Use without a value to disable creating a log file entirely.
+     --logfile [FILE]        Use without a value to disable creating a log file entirely.
 ```

 #### Leerzeichen